hellNo3333/Rust-Twitch/README.md

 download here: https://chromedriver.chromium.org/

-you must make sure that you have chrome installed and the chromedriver version matches with your chrome installation. create the `drivers` directory and drop the chromedriver executable there.
+you must make sure that you have chrome installed and the chromedriver version matches with your chrome installation. create the `driver` directory and drop the chromedriver executable there.

 # memory leaks